wtripp180901/dawn-hpc/docs/secret-rotation.md

   --controller-name sealed-secrets \
   --controller-namespace sealed-secrets-system \
   --secret-file credentials.yaml  \
-  --sealed-secret-file encrypted-creds.yaml
+  --sealed-secret-file credentials-sealed.yaml
 ```

 > [!NOTE]
-> This will create a new file named 'encrypted-creds.yaml' containing the encrypted contents and will need to be renamed to 'credentials.yaml'.
-This is just to be safe, however this step can be avoided by replacing 'encrypted-creds.yaml' with 'credentials.yaml' in the above command.
+> This will create a new file named `credentials-sealed.yaml` containing the encrypted contents.
+The unencrypted `credentials.yaml` file is [gitignored](https://github.com/stackhpc/capi-helm-fluxcd-config/blob/main/.gitignore#L7-L8) to avoid accidentally pushing the unencrypted secret to the remote git repo.

 ### Updating Secrets

 With the new secret encrypted, it is time to change the sealed secret which is on the Kubernetes cluster.

-The process of changing the secret over is as simple as adding, committing and pushing the new **credentials.yaml** to the upstream GitHub repository which is being tracked by FluxCD.
+The process of changing the secret over is as simple as committing and pushing the new **credentials-sealed.yaml** file to the remote git repository which is being tracked by FluxCD.

 > [!TIP]
-> It is highly recommended to `git switch -c` to a new branch when pushing the new credentials.yaml so that a pull request can be reviewed before merging to the tracked branch.
+> It is highly recommended to `git switch -c` to a new branch when pushing the new sealed credentials so that a pull request can be reviewed before merging to the tracked branch.

-When the new **credentials.yaml** has been merged into the FluxCD tracked repository branch, FluxCD will try to update the **sealed secret** on the cluster once it recognises that there are differences between the cluster’s current configuration and the one on GitHub.
+When the updated **credentials-sealed.yaml** file has been merged into the FluxCD tracked repository branch, FluxCD will try to update the **sealed secret** on the cluster once it recognises that there are differences between the cluster's current configuration and the one in the remote git repository.

 > [!NOTE]
 > The time interval between FluxCD reconciliations of current cluster state vs git repo state is set in `components/cluster/helmrelease.yaml` under the `spec.interval` variable.

 This should result in the sealed secret on the Kubernetes cluster containing the new secret.
 The `sealed-secrets` controller on the cluster will then convert this to a standard k8s secret which can be [decoded](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/#decoding-secret) using `kubectl` to check that the contents has been updated correctly.

-###	Deleting Old Secrets

-Once the sealed secret has been updated on Kubernetes it is time to do some housekeeping by deleting the old credentials and unnecessary files created along the way, such as **old-credentials.yaml** and its corresponding application credential on Horizon.
+Once the sealed secret has been updated on your Kubernetes cluster it is time to do some housekeeping by deleting the old application credential (using Horizon or the OpenStack CLI).

-Do note that in the scenario where the secret has been compromised, this should be the first step completed; this is because doing so invalidates the credential posing the security threat and prevents any further use of the compromised credentials.
-Apart from this, and no longer needing to rename **credentials.yaml** to **old-credentials.yaml**, all other steps are the same.

 ###	Rotating Compromised Secrets

 As mentioned above, an application credential which is a security concern should be deleted before any other step; after which a new application credential, which will replace it, can be created.

 > [!IMPORTANT]
-> Don’t forget to download the ```clouds.yaml``` file after creating the new application credential\!
+> Don't forget to download the `clouds.yaml` file after creating the new application credential!

-Due to having deleted the old application credential there is no need to rename the **credentials.yaml** file and it can instead be directly replaced with the template, plus the contents of the new application credential’s **clouds.yaml**.

 ```
 apiVersion: v1